 - Track all project commitments right through to fulfillment

-- Compile detailed reports quickly
+- Save time by compiling detailed reports quickly

 - Visualize project plans by uploading project areas and mapping consultation locations and areas of concern